nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The user makes an error in writing the request.
+The project specified for the issue to be attached to does not exist.
     * 2a1.
-DevEnable displays an error message with the correct usage.

-      Use case resumes at Step 2.
-* 2b.
-DevEnable detects that the project that the issue will be attached to does not exist in the list.
-    * 2b1.
 DevEnable displays an error message that the project does not exist.

       Use case ends.